awsdocs/amazon-pinpoint-user-guide/doc-source/settings-email.md

 ## Enabling and Disabling the Email Channel<a name="settings-email-enable"></a>

-To send email for campaigns in the current project, you first have to enable the email channel for the project\.
-If you don't plan to send email for any campaigns in a project, you can disable the email channel for the project\.
+To send email for campaigns and journeys in the current project, you first have to enable the email channel for the project\.
+If you don't plan to send email for any campaigns or journeys in a project, you can disable the email channel for the project\.

 Note that you don't need to enable the email channel to send transactional email, which is email that is typically sent only once in response to a specific action\.
 For information about sending transactional email, see [Sending Email in Amazon Pinpoint](channels-mobile-send.md)\.